henryluan95/henryluan95/README.md

 ## 👀 Hey, It's nice seeing you here 👋 I'm Henry.

-### I'm a full stack web developer with a good eye for design 🎨 and a weak stomach for spicy food 🔥.
+### I'm a full stack web developer with a big heart for art 🎨 and a weak stomach for spicy food 🔥.

 #### On the topic of personal stuffs: